 International Women's Day Spl: What Are Female Condoms And How To Use Them

-Female condoms are one of the effective methods for contraception among women.
-It is made up of polyurethane instead of synthetic latex, which with most of the male condoms are made.
+Female condoms are one of the effective methods for contraception for women.
+It is made up of polyurethane instead of synthetic latex, with which most of the male condoms are made.

-Many women are still not aware of this new means of contraception, and those who are aware still find it difficult to accept it as a choice for preventing pregnancies due to complex factors like decision-making power in a relationship and knowledge.
+Many women are not aware of this means of contraception, and those who are aware still find it difficult to choose it for preventing pregnancies due to complex factors like decision-making power in relationships and knowledge.
 [1]

 This International Women's Day, we will discuss details on female condoms.
 Take a look.